Edward Hepple: Biography

-Scriptwriter

 Hepple wrote scripts for television productions, (usually billed as "Eddie Hepple") including: Class of '74. and The Dovers.
 His script for the Homicide episode "The Corrupter" (screened 23 March 1971), is an early example of an Australian television storyline which took a neutral (and arguably sympathetic) attitude to male homosexuality.

-Death

 Hepole died in Melbourne, Victoria on 3 September 2005, age 91 of unspecified causes.